jnozzi/cocoadev.com/markdown/AddSystemFramework.md

-The following is the code mentioned in the example that I talk about in General/PerlObjCBridge
+The following is the code mentioned in the example that I talk about in PerlObjCBridge

-In Project Builder, create a new 'cocoa framework' named 'General/AddSystemFramework'.
+In Project Builder, create a new 'cocoa framework' named 'AddSystemFramework'.
 Add 2 Objective C classes to it: Addclient and Addserver.
 Now add the following code to the files: